rodrigosousaeoliveira/mypage/resume.md

 _Member, January 2018 – December 2018_

--Fabrication and maintenance of aircraft prototypes -Presentation of the project to the board
+- Fabrication and maintenance of aircraft prototypes
+- Presentation of the project to the board
--Calculation of landing loads
+- Calculation of landing loads
--Solidworks design of the entire aircraft, technical drawings
+- Solidworks design of the entire aircraft, technical drawings

 Keywords: loads, SAE AERODESIGN, airplane, Solidworks, CAD, landing gear